blackducksoftware/hub-bamboo/README.md

 ## Where can I get the latest release? ##
 You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-bamboo.

-You can download the latest artifact through your preferred dependency management system from BinTray: https://bintray.com/bds/integration/hub-bamboo/view
+You can download the latest release artifacts from GitHub: https://github.com/blackducksoftware/hub-bamboo/releases

-Lastly, release tab on GitHub will contain the latest artifacts.

 ## Documentation ##
 All documentation for hub-bamboo can be found on the base project:  https://github.com/blackducksoftware/hub-bamboo/wiki